PanyiDong/SuppsPlit/README.md

-# Python Implementation of sPlit
+# Python Wrapper for R package sPlit

 sPlit: Split a Dataset for Training and Testing